Berezhnoi/CustomCTS/README.md

 2. Adding a custom characteristic to the custom CTS service.

 3. Handling read requests for the custom characteristic to provide the desired data.

+All code for testing the custom CTS implementation is located in the `ViewController.swift` file.
+Please open `ViewController.swift` to view the implementation details.